-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated January 24, 1999 except for Note 10 for which the date is February 10, 1999 relating to the financial statements and financial statement schedule which appears in Boston Properties' Annual Report on Form 10-K for the year ended December 31, 1998.
+We hereby consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement on Form S-3 of our report dated January 25, 2002, relating to the financial statements and financial statement schedule which appears in Boston Properties' Annual Report on Form 10-K for the year ended December 31, 2001.
 We also consent to the reference to our firm under the caption "Experts" in such Registration Statement.